Should I Buy a Vacation Home in California During a Pandemic?

 A good financial advisor will look at whether this second home will eat into your retirement savings and ask if you considered not only the purchase price but also the costs for insurance, property taxes, and property management.

-Know that mortgage rates are higher on second homes.
-And lenders often require a higher credit score and larger down payment than on a first home.
+Know that lenders often require a higher credit score and larger down payment than on a first home.

 Owning a property means taking care of it.

 Whether you buy an oceanfront cottage or a ski cabin, ongoing maintenance will be part of the deal.
 Ocean air and wind can peel paint, rust metal, and leave a salty haze on windows.
 Mountain homes must be winterized so pipes don’t freeze and burst, roofs need regular inspection, and chimneys need cleaning.
 Lake houses need new docks to replace rotting ones.